SwayKh/dotfiles/.config/hypr/README.md

 Graphical File Manager in case you need it
 Install `gvfs` to access the file systems on the computer like USB stick and Ventoy.

+## Godot 4
+Godot 4 need `vulkan-radeon` to be installed, In case it doesn't run after the project select screen.

 ## Theming Hyprland
 Standalone apps can be themed within themselves like
 - Kitty